vexcel-data/vdp_samples/README.md

 ```
 Typically your web browser will automatically have a new tab opened at http://localhost:8888.
 If it doesn't, navigate there yourself.
 You'll need to add the token which is printed into the output above and will change each time you run Jupyter.

-If you run `jupyter notebook` from the top of this repo, you'll see a file explorer with list of folders including notebooks.
+If you run `jupyter notebook` from the top of this repo, you'll see a file explorer with a list of folders including notebooks.
 You can navigate into folders to view the text format of each file but notebooks will open in their notebook format.

 ## Getting updates